library-data-platform/ldp/doc/User_Guide.md

 source databases.
 It then updates the data from those sources once per day, so that the LDP database reflects the state of the source data as of sometime within the past 24 hours or so.

+(Note that uppercase is not required in SQL, but it is a common convention used in published SQL queries and in documentation.)

 2\.
 JSON queries